Trump administration orders Michigan coal plant to stay open

 MISO stands for Midcontinent Independent System Operator, which manages the flow of electricity in 15 U.S. states and Manitoba in Canada.

-Consumers plans to close Campbell as part of a transition to cleaner energy.
+Consumers Energy is planning to close Campbell as part of a transition to cleaner energy.
 The power plant opened in 1962 in western Michigan’s Ottawa County, near Lake Michigan.
 It can generate up to 1,450 megawatts of electricity to serve up to 1 million people, the utility said.

 “MISO and Consumers Energy shall take all measures necessary to ensure that the Campbell Plant is available to operate,” Energy Secretary Chris Wright said Friday.